-It seems like Apple is in all effort to input new ways to control the Apple Watch as Apple discusses its latest project in motion and gesture input.
-A day might come when Apple watch will be primarily controlled by gesture rather than a touchscreen.
+It seems like Apple is in an effort to input new ways to control the Apple Watch as Apple discusses its latest project in motion and gesture input.
+A day might come when the Apple watch will be primarily controlled by gesture rather than a touchscreen.

 Apple patent illustrates Apple Watch with motion and gesture sensing using myoelectric sensors.
 Earlier Apple had also patented for special Apple Watch bands that has lights and light sensors which could track the movement of the user’s wrist, fingers, hand, and arm.
 Now, with the new myoelectric sensors, users can allow the device to track the electrical signal and the change in capacitance in the tendons coupled with the user’s movement.

 Elegant Themes - The most popular WordPress theme in the world and the ultimate WordPress Page Builder.
 Get a 30-day money-back guarantee.
 Get it for Free